Loans

 Federal Loans

 The University of Chicago participates in the Federal Direct Loan programs.
 Students and families can use loan funds from these programs to augment their need-based financial aid.
-Interest rates listed below are for loans originated in the 2023-24 academic year.
+Interest rates listed below are for loans originated in the 2024-25 academic year (disbursed after July 1st, 2024).

-To request a federal loan, please complete the 2023-24 Federal Direct Stafford Loan Request Form and submit it to Financial Aid.
+To request a federal loan, please complete the 2024-25 Federal Direct Stafford Loan Request Form and upload it to your My.UChicago Portal.
 Your request will be reviewed to determine your federal loan eligibility.

 Federal Direct Subsidized Loan